Hakata doll Hakata ningyo

-The name Hakata Ningyo first appeared in the 3rd Domestic Industrial Exhibition in 1890, when the dolls won a prize in recognition of their elegance and beauty; the name Hakata Ningyo was written on the certificate of commendation, and ever since it has been popularly linked with the dolls.
-The dolls entered the world stage with their appearance at the 1900 Paris World Exposition and in the ensuing century have attracted immense global attention.
+The name Hakata dolls first appeared at the time of the 3rd Domestic Industrial Exhibition in 1890, when the dolls won a prize in recognition of their elegance and beauty.
+The name Hakata ningyo was written on the certificate of commendation, and ever since it has been popularly linked with the dolls.

 General Production Process